-While some survivalists prefer revolvers for their simplicity, you should ideally opt for a semi-automatic pistol with a large round count instead.
+While some shooters prefer revolvers for their simplicity, you should opt for a semi-automatic pistol with a large magazine capacity (10-15) instead.
 This is simply because you’ll have to reload less often.
-And it’s always better to have more rounds than fewer against multiple assailants.
+And it’s always better to have more rounds against multiple assailants.

 A .22 SEMI-AUTOMATIC RIFLE